gaverhae/okku-remote/README.md

 ```
 [org.clojure.gaverhae/okku "0.1.0"]
 ```
-to ``:dependencies`` and finally change the samespace declaration to
+to ``:dependencies`` and finally change the namespace declaration to
 ```clojure
 (ns lookup.core
   (use okku.core))